yokoyamatoyou/satochizai/MANUAL.md

    |-- /data
    ```
 2. Install required libraries listed in `requirements.txt`.
+Refer to `PHASE1_INSTRUCTIONS.md` for detailed steps to begin Phase 1.

 ### Phase 2: Data Retrieval and Preparation
 1. Implement `data_handler.py` to download Hofstede scores, WALS features, and GDELT data.
 Use the OpenAI API or other accessible endpoints.